 If you are one of those who is not a great planner, then let i Tour Vietnam do the work for you.
-Our I Love Food Tour features professional local guides who take you to stellar food corners across the inner city to enjoy the best of Saigon cuisine.
+Our I Love Food Tour features professional local guides who take you to stellar food corners across the inner city to enjoy the best Saigon cuisine.

 “Com tam” is one of our top recommendations, guaranteeing a loaded stomach and full battery for your succeeding night plans.
-Marinated grilled pork rib, perfectly cooked broken rice, and flavorful sauce comes together to create a mind-blowing taste.
+Marinated grilled pork rib, perfectly cooked broken rice, and flavorful sauce come together to create a mind-blowing taste.

 Another classic choice of Saigon for dinner is “banh xeo” – the tasty, crispy Vietnamese pancake that allures even the finickiest diner.